Drug Interactions between Azithromycin Dose Pack and MethylPREDNISolone Dose Pack

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between Azithromycin Dose Pack and MethylPREDNISolone Dose Pack - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Azithromycin Dose Pack and MethylPREDNISolone Dose Pack.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 Azithromycin Dose Pack

 - Azithromycin dose pack is in the drug class macrolides.

 Azithromycin dose pack is used to treat the following conditions:

 - Cystic Fibrosis

 - Legionella Pneumonia